misterg6661/misterg6661/README.md

  C++ actually a good language </>
  The third best feeling in the world is coding all night ⚙️
  Assembly is my arch enemy 👾
  Programing isnt hard its just not for everyone ⚠️
+ My thesis is making a Hearthstone Baattlegrounds tracker my biggest project yet 🂡